 Since 1996, South Dakota Department of Game, Fish and Parks (SDGFP) has been a part of the Black-footed Ferret Recovery Implementation Team (BFFRIT).
 The team was created under the authority of the ESA to help implement recovery plans and work towards recovery by integrating the expertise and resources of various partners.
-The first recovery plan was drafted in 1978 and a second plan was finalized in 1988.
-The most recent recovery plan was published in 2013 (U.S. Fish and Wildlife Service 2013).
-SDGFP is also a participant in the South Dakota Recovery Implementation Team.
+Similar, the South Dakota Recovery Implementation Team shares relevant information and resources for the recovery and conservation of the black-footed ferret in the state.
+SDGFP is also a member of this team.

-Six reintroductions have occurred in South Dakota:
+Seven reintroductions have occurred in South Dakota: